 One of the benefits of Lawton is that there is very little traffic.
 The average commute to work is 16.77 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-The education level of Lawton citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.47% of adults 25 and older in Lawton have a college degree.
+The percentage of adults in Lawton who are college-educated is close to the national average for all communities of 21.84%: 19.47% of the adults in Lawton have a bachelor's degree or advanced degree.

 The per capita income in Lawton in 2010 was $21,892, which is upper middle income relative to Oklahoma, and lower middle income relative to the rest of the US.
 This equates to an annual income of $87,568 for a family of four.
 However, Lawton contains both very wealthy and poor people as well.